daconom/Trading-Game/README.md

 Note that ideally, we would have preferred longer data horizons and even more variables, but we have limited access to data (i.e. the Factset excel add-in is only available for Microsoft devices).
 Most importantly, we decided against a conventional split in a training and testing dataset (*shame on us*).

-After training the random forest on predicting the returns, we built portfolios using our adjusted optimisation method from week 1.
+After training the random forest and predicting the returns, we built portfolios using our adjusted optimisation method from week 1.